Fall 2023: “Philosophy of Art,” University of North Texas

 Statement of Teaching Philosophy

-A contemporary problem with education is the diminishment of classical, traditional forms of learning.
-Seyyed Nasr, who advocates for “rediscovery of the lost spiritual dimension of both man and Nature,” suggests that such a problem must be dealt with by “returning to the full message, and not only the moral and social aspects, of traditional religions and the wisdom embedded in them.”
-My teaching philosophy thus aims to counteract issues with modern educational models through the assumption that students learn best when the instructor exemplifies notions of charity, wisdom, knowledge, and truth.
-In my teaching philosophy, these four notions comprise the very substratum of learning; and it is more learning, not so much “education,” that I hope to convey to my students.
+The glaring problem of modern education is the diminishment of classical, traditional learning.
+The Sufi philosopher and scholar, Seyyed Nasr, who advocates for “rediscovery of the lost spiritual dimension of both man and Nature,” suggests that such a problem must be dealt with by “returning to the full message, and not only the moral and social aspects, of traditional religions and the wisdom embedded in them.”
+Thus, my teaching philosophy aims to counteract issues with modern education through the assumption that students learn best when the instructor exemplifies truth, charity, wisdom, knowledge, and virtue.
+In my teaching philosophy, these “exemplary notions” comprise the very substratum of learning.
+Not only are they are the reason why we learn; they also constitute the model of a genuine “liberal education” — learning for its own sake.
+As Aristotle would likely argue, modern education may be more practically useful than the study of Wisdom, but it is not better than the study of Wisdom.
+It is learning, not so much “education,” that I intend to convey to my students.

 Nasr, Seyyed Hossein (2017).
 “God is Absolute Reality and All Creation His Tajallī (Theophany)” in The Wiley Blackwell Companion to Religion and Ecology.
 John Hart (ed.).
 Oxford: Wiley.
 Pg.
 3.